The 2020 Treehouse 5k and 10k and Family Bunny Run are at 10am on Sunday 29th March.

 Treehouse 10k is set in an around the village of Cholsey, Oxfordshire.
-The course includes a mixture of quiet roads, farm tracks and footpaths.
-Starting at Cholsey Pavilion, following a tour around the village it climbs towards the Berkshire Downs, descending back to the village via an off-road route.
+The course is as lmost entirely off-road.
 The full routes is shown as a red line on the map below.
 We use chip-timing, and all finishers receive an event t-shirt and a hand-made wooden medal.
 Trophies will be awarded to the winners of each category.
-The route is shown by the red line on the map below.
+The route is shown on the map below.

-The Treehouse 5k route is shown by the blue line on the map below.
+The Treehouse 5k route is also a largely off-road route, as shown in the map below.
 We use chip-timing by Rogue Racer, and all finishers receive an event t-shirt and a hand-made wooden medal.
 Trophies will be awarded to the winners of each category.

 By train: Cholsey Pavilion is just a 2-3 minute walk from Cholsey station, with regular train connections from Reading, Didcot Parkway and Oxford.
 From the station, turn left and walk 250m down Station Road – the Pavilion will be on your left.